eclipse-zenoh/zenoh-kotlin/README.md

 ### Packaging

-We intend to publish this code on Maven in the short term in order to ease the installation, but for the moment, until we add some extra functionalities and test this library a bit further, we will hold the publication.
+We intend to publish this code on Maven in the short term in order to ease the installation, but for the moment, until we add some extra functionalities and test this library a bit further, we will only publish packages to Github packages.

 ### Potential API changes